GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/11_Particles/03_particleSettings.md

 This set of options allow you to modify how are particle billboards oriented.
 It is controlled through the @bs::ParticleSystemSettings::orientation field and can take on the following values:
  - @bs::ParticleOrientation::ViewPlane - Particles will be oriented towards the camera plane, so that their X & Y axes are parallel to the camera plane.
 All particles have the exact same orientation.
  - @bs::ParticleOrientation::ViewPosition - Achieves a similar effect as **ParticleOrientation::ViewPlane**, but orients towards the camera's position.
 Particles will have slightly different orientation depending on their position, but will still face the camera.
  - @bs::ParticleOrientation::Plane - Particles will always face a certain plane.
-The plane can be specified by setting @bs::ParticleSystemSettings::orientationPlane.
+The plane can be specified by setting @bs::ParticleSystemSettings::orientationPlaneNormal.
 This is particularily useful for 2D games.

 You can also forbid particles to rotate around the Y axis by setting @bs::ParticleSystemSettings::orientationLockY.
 This can be useful for particles that must remain "upright", yet still face the camera.
 As an example imagine grass billboards.